austinlandiscode/Week5-Backup/README.md

 This web application is designed to BLANK

 ## Specs
+* See '_tests_/planets.test.js'

 ## Setup/Installation Requirements
 * Click on the green download code button.
-Download ZIP.
+Click on the clipboard icon.
-* Move the ZIPPED folder to your desktop.
+* Open your terminal, navigate to the preffered storage location on your desktop.
+* Type git clone and then paste the cloned project.
+* CD into the cloned project.
+* type code . to open the project in your code editor.
+OR
-* Drag folder into a code editor.
+* Drag cloned project into code editor if your command pallette does not support code .

-* To view in-browser, copy-path of index.html into your preferred browser.
-* Commands could also be performed in the terminal.
+## Npm Initilization
+* Verify package.json has correct npm packages for needs
+* Modify title on line 18 of webpack.config.js
+* Modify title on line 2 of package.json
+* Modify description on line 19 of package.json
+* Modify title on line 2 if package-lock.json
+* Run ```npm init -y```
+* Run ```npm install```
+* Verify install works by running ```npm run test``` and ```npm run build```
+* To open your project in a browser, perform ```npm run start``` in your terminal

 ## Known Bugs